By Hank Marquis

 Which have you seen?

-Which have you overcome?
+Which have you already overcome?

 Please comment or reach out and let me know what you think, I'd love to talk with you!